-The above table reveals that the organizational performance in Ethio telecom is moderate, which is not strong and insufficient for further growth.
+Table 1 reveals that the organizational performance in Ethio telecom is moderate, which is not strong and insufficient for further growth.
 Particular to women's leadership effectiveness it's at a lower level, which needs more effectiveness.
 Similarly, employee commitment is also at lower level, while the individual performance is moderate.